-Pakistan's geographic location, its nuclear status, its Muslim ethos, and its role in the global war against terrorism are all combined together to influence its relations among the region and the larger world.
-Coupled with this are Pakistan's dwindling human development indicators which make it an aid-recipient country.
-Historically, therefore, external support has been part of Pakistan's governance landscape - and with support comes the influence, Successive civil and military governments have all sought and received external support and influence for the longevity of their rules.
+Pakistan's geographic location, its nuclear status, its Muslim ethos, and its role in the global war against terrorism have all combined to influence its relations in the region and the world at large.
+Coupled with this are Pakistan's dwindling human development indicators, which make it an aid-recipient country.
+Historically, therefore, external support has been part of Pakistan's governance landscape - and with support comes the influence.
+Successive civil and military governments have all sought and received external support and influence for the longevity of their rules.
 From 1999 to 2008, external influence, especially from the US, has been detrimental to the prospects of democracy in Pakistan.
-Saudi influence has helped save deposed Prime Minister Nawaz Sharif and holding him to his pledge not to take part in Election in Pakistan for 10 years.
+Saudi influence helped deposed Prime Minister Nawaz Sharif and held him to his pledge not to take part in Election in Pakistan for 10 years.

 US influence is perceived to be the strongest in Pakistan's internal affairs.
-Although US administration continually claims support for Pakistan's democratic government, its actions and statements during 2011 have served to undermine Pakistan's democratic government.
+Although the US administration claims support for Pakistan's democratic government, its actions and statements during 2011 have served to undermine Pakistan's democratic government.

-During the period of assessment the issues such as Raymond Davis, unilateral raid in Abbottabad to kill Osama bin Laden and the final settlement (or end-game) in Afghanistan have increased Pakistan's relevance in the global community and consequently led to an increase of influence over Pakistan.
-This engagement historically has not only retarded the democratic process but even circumvented it with only a few exceptions.
-As of now, it is largely believed that the engagement over the war on terror is not conducive to the democratic process in the country.
+During the period of assessment issues such as the Raymond Davis affair, the unilateral raid in Abbottabad to kill Osama bin Laden and the final settlement (or endgame) in Afghanistan have increased scrutiny of Pakistan in the global community.

-After the NATO attack on Pakistani security post on

-November 26, 2011 which killed 25 soldiers an emergency meeting of the Defence Committee of Cabinet (DCC) was called by Prime Minister which decided to close with immediate effect the NATO/ISAF logistics supply lines and ask the US to vacate the Shamsi Airbase within 15 days.
+After the NATO attack on Pakistani security post on November 26, 2011, which killed 25 soldiers an emergency meeting of the Defence Committee of Cabinet (DCC) was called by Prime Minister which decided to close with immediate effect the NATO/ISAF logistics supply lines and to ask the US to vacate the Shamsi Airbase within 15 days.
 Pakistan reaction not only threatened the Pakistan-US relationship but also led to fears of jeopardizing the endgame in Afghanistan.
 However, Pakistan is looking for re-writing of rules of engagement with the US.
-US investigation report blamed 'inadequate coordination' for the attack and offered its 'deepest regret' and urged the United States and Pakistan to bridge their trust gap to prevent future incidents.
-The Pakistan Army rejected key findings from a US investigation.
+A US investigation report blamed 'inadequate coordination' for the attack and offered its 'deepest regret' and urged the United States and Pakistan to bridge their trust gap to prevent future incidents.
+The Pakistan Army rejected key findings from the US investigation.

-The May 2 unilateral US operation in Abbottabad to kill Osama bin Laden marked a violation of territorial sovereignty of Pakistan, a gross failure of intelligence and security agencies in Pakistan and serious trust deficit between Pakistan and the US in their alliance against war on terror.
-This also marked the first attack by US marines well inside Pakistani territory.
-While the US administration says it does not regret the unilateral raid inside Pakistan, the Pakistani Foreign Office has said that this incident should be treated as an 'exception and not the rule.'
-In July, 2011, it was reported that the CIA started a phoney vaccination drive in Abbottabad in order to obtain Osama bin Laden's family DNA.
+The May 2 unilateral US operation in Abbottabad to kill Osama bin Laden marked a violation of territorial sovereignty of Pakistan, a gross failure of intelligence and security agencies in Pakistan and the worsening of the trust deficit between Pakistan and the US.
+While the US administration says it does not regret the unilateral raid inside Pakistan, the Pakistani Foreign Office has said that this incident should be treated as an 'exception and not the rule.
+In July, 2011, it was reported that the CIA started a fake vaccination drive in Abbottabad in order to obtain Osama bin Laden's family DNA.
 It is feared that such reports would have adverse effects on vaccination programmes in Pakistan.
 Pakistan faces acute challenges in the domain of health and is one of the few countries with endemic polio.
 A Pew poll conducted immediately after the May 2 raid showed that 63% disapproved the killing of bin Laden while only 10% approved.
 Moreover, only 14% said that it was a good that bin Laden is dead while 55% said it was bad.